 5. Trial re-targeting ads to convert your past visitors

-You may or may not be aware that you can even do this, but an awesome feature of Facebook advertising is the ability to re-target to people who have previously visited your site.
+You may or may not be aware that you can even do this, but an awesome feature of Facebook advertising is the ability to re-target people who have previously visited your site.
 Sometimes this can be to an impressively granular level – for example, Tripadvisor often promotes hotels I have looked at back to me on Facebook ads, and I’ve also seen Virgin Australia prompt me to book a flight to New York or Auckland because I’ve been looking at those particular routes on their website previously.
 This obviously involves a little more than standard Facebook advertising, as a tracking tag needs to be added to your website code, but it’s well worth testing out.
-There are a number of businesses who are experts in this including Perfect Audience, who also offer a free $70 trial to get started.
-It’s relatively painless and fast to set-up, so if you haven’t investigated this before, I strongly recommend it!
+There are a number of businesses that are experts in this, including Perfect Audience, which also offers a free $70 trial to get started.
+It’s relatively painless and fast to set up, so if you haven’t investigated this before, I strongly recommend it!

 6. Incorporate Sponsored Stories into your campaign

-In my experience Sponsored Stories are almost always the best performing element of any Facebook ad campaign driving likes of a Page.
-I recommend making sure you always tick the box including this in your ad campaign.
-Sponsored Stories are basically little adverts that notify people that their friend has liked your page, and prompts them to do so as well.
-This is obviously leveraging a peer recommendation rather than just a sponsored message from your business, and hence tends to work much more effectively to get likes for your Page.
-Including this in your ad campaign does not require any extra spend (though every response to a sponsored story will cost money out of the total campaign budget).
+In my experience, Sponsored Stories are almost always the best-performing element of any Facebook ad campaign driving likes of a Page.
+I recommend making sure you always tick the box, including this in your ad campaign.
+Sponsored Stories are basically little adverts that notify people that their friend has liked your page and prompt them to do so as well.
+This is obviously leveraging a peer recommendation rather than just a sponsored message from your business and hence tends to work much more effectively to get likes for your Page.
+Including this in your ad campaign does not require any extra spending (though every response to a sponsored story will cost money out of the total campaign budget).